Detecting quantum non-Gaussianity with a single quadrature

-This general pattern continues if we wish to witness specific stellar ranks, though with some additional nuance.
+Generally, using more quadratures also leads to improvements if we wish to witness specific stellar ranks, though with some additional nuance.
 If the target is now the two-photon state $\ket{2}$, which has zeros at $\pm 1/\sqrt{2}$ in all quadratures, the optimal witness violation over $\mathcal S_1^2$ using a single quadrature is again non-zero but highly sensitive to noise --- see the bottom olive curve in Fig.\ \ref{fig:minimal_info_mins}.
 And if more quadratures are utilized like the previous example, the performance again dramatically increases (not shown).
 However, consider the target state $\ket{\psi_T} = \sqrt{1/10}\ket{0} + i\sqrt{3/5}\ket{1}+\sqrt{3/10}\ket{2}$.
-It has energy $\frac65$, stellar rank $2$, and is less symmetric than the Fock state $\ket{2}$, with only 8 zeros $q_\theta$ distributed over 6 quadrature angles $\theta_i\in[0,2\pi)$.
+It has energy $\frac65$, stellar rank $2$, and is less symmetric than the Fock state $\ket{2}$, with only 8 zeros distributed over 6 quadrature angles $\theta_i\in[0,2\pi)$.
 Optimizing over $\mathcal S_1^{6/5}$ along any subset of these six quadratures again produces a non-trivial violation landscape that can witness stellar rank 2 --- see the pink dashed curve in Fig.\ \ref{fig:minimal_info_mins} for the case of using all six angles.
 There the maximal window size $\eta \approx 1.4$ and the maximal witness violation is high relative to any single-quadrature analysis.
-Unlike Fock states however, we no longer have the option to add additional angles in order to combat the noise sensitivity.
+Unlike Fock states however, we no longer have the option to add additional angles to combat the noise sensitivity.